markNZed/TaskFlow/nodes/README.md

 Information for the Processor is held in the `task.node` object.

-The Processor replaces the `task.hub` object before passing the task to a Task Function.
+The Processor replaces the `task.node` object before passing the task to a Task Function.

 The Task Function mainly communicates with the Processor using the object `task.command`.
 The Processor can use language specific side-channels to communicate with the Task Function e.g., events, callbacks, promises, etc. The principle has a Task Function is implemented for each environment raher than being agnostic, the JSON schema of the Task is language agnostic and allows for synchronization between environments.
 Only the Task Function writes to `task.command`